hanjie1/pyevio/docs/specs.md

 The **pyevio** project will deliver a Python-based solution for **reading, parsing, and introspecting** EVIO v6 files with a focus on performance, memory efficiency, and flexibility.
-The core library provides Pythonic classes to represent headers and banks, along with lazy-loading techniques for large data.
-A CLI built on **click** (and rendered with **rich**) offers **info** and **dump** commands, enabling users to quickly inspect EVIO file structure or produce more detailed hierarchical dumps.
+The core library provides Pythonic classes to represent headers, records, events, and banks, along with lazy-loading techniques for large data.
+A CLI built on **click** (and rendered with **rich**) offers various commands for file inspection and analysis.
 Optional **NumPy** conversion allows advanced analysis workflows.